 Being on Connor again reawakens an uncomfortable memory, which forces me to watch a rerun of a near-death experience that occurred on this very pavement.
 If local, non-fatal, non-crashes made national headlines, the éminence grisé of the Crash Series himself, alive then, might have been tuned to an evening news report about a white-knuckled teen in the back seat of a daredevil friend’s speeding Oldsmobile.
 My metaphorical rearview mirror (hindsight) allows me to see the brush with death as my first, small glimmer of the fragility of life.
 Karen jolts me into the present.

 Karen: Watch where you’re going!

 We are hydroplaning in the choppy wake of a salt truck and nearly rear-end it.

 Karen: I prefer my means of a livelihood to live, if you please!
 Make a left here onto Library Road/Route 88.
 Travel north until the next light.
 Now, be careful; any icy patch could send us off the road.
 Make a left here at Rockwood.
 We cross the light-rail tracks slowly to allow you to recollect your cherished roly-poly red trolleys (1987†).
 A right onto Willow past St. Anne School.
 The original church, where your parents were married, is gone.
-No, it’s in the wedding album.
+It survives in their wedding album.
 Now a quick left onto St. Anne Street.

 On the cemetery’s access road, I hit the record button of my smartphone’s camera.
 Frank and Ann (née Kelly) Hennessy (respectively, 1965† and 1971†) rest in peace in the company of my mother’s maternal grandmother, Johanna (née Rochford) Kelly Murphy (1954†).

 Grandson: Hello, grandma.
 Hello, grandpa.
 I miss you.
 Here are some forget-me-nots and chrysanthemums.
 I love you.
 Thanks for bringing Mom and Aunt into the world.
 I still see your smile, grandma, and hear you singing at the piano.
 And thanks for making me oatmeal.